pixbi/duplo/README.md

     node_modules/ --> Contains this repo
     public/       --> Built files when developing.
 This is NOT committed to source

-Note that test files reside alongside with the corresponding application code and has an extension of `.spec.js`.
+    test/         --> Test files go here and should have an extension of `.spec.js`

 ## CSS/Stylus Order